 👉🏽 Pete Tanton’s RIVIERA EFFECT

-Pete Tanton (Tp, Voc), Mark Williams (Gt), Andy Champion (Bs)
+Pete Tanton (Tp, Voc), Lloyd Wright (Gt), John Bradford (Perc)

 American trumpet player and vocalist Pete Tanton is joined by a slimmed down Riviera Quartet.
 Their original compositions draw from a palette inspired by Joao Gilberto, Sergio Mendes, Lalo Schiffrin, Neil Hefti, Jim Hall, Kenny Burrell, Charles Mingus and Chet Baker.
 What a party!